VanuatuN/MM/README.md

 ## Exploratory Data Analysis

 Importane notes: All 0 values and values of the target that covered sparsely with the data were removed, or classified as NaNs.
+The sparsely covered
+targets: 0, 1, 7 and 9.
+In the end we analyse tagets: 2,3,4,5,6,8,10-16.
+13 in total, each for one type of the land.

 ![image](https://github.com/VanuatuN/MM/assets/23639320/bb881288-5bcd-4b7d-a19e-1010b8c00b24)
 Figure 1: